IPrincemishra/Namaste-NodeJS/Readme.md

-# 🟢 My Node.js Learning Project
+# 🟢 Node.js Learning from Namaste Node.js

-This is a personal project to help me learn and practice **Node.js**.
+This is a Namaste Node.js course to help me learn and practice **Node.js**.
 The goal is to understand how Node.js works, how to build simple server-side applications, and how to use popular packages like Express, dotenv, etc.

 ---